 Indian fish is no exception.
-We are blessed to be in a country with natural diversity which brings us a wide variety of freshwater, marine water as well as brackish water fishes.
+We are blessed to be in a country with natural diversity which brings us a wide variety of freshwater, marine water as well as brackish water fish.

 Coldwater, fatty fish are the best source of omega 3.
 However, even lean fish/low-fat fish or medium-fat fish also contain a good amount of omega 3 fatty acid.

-The table below will give you an idea of omega 3 content of few popular Indian fish.
+The table below will give you an idea of the omega 3 content of a few popular Indian fish.

 Table 2: List of few common Indian fish and it’s omega 3 & omega 6 content (4)

 |Common Name||Scientific Name||Habitat||Fat Content||Omega 3 (%) (EPA+DHA)||Omega 6 (%)||Omega 3/6 Ratio|